International College of Management, Sydney

 To find out more about Australian Government requirements, visit the Department of Home Affairs website.

 ICMS remains committed to the academic success and emotional wellbeing of its students.
 The College has an extensive range of professional support networks in place.
-These professionals cater for our College's diverse range of cultures and ages.
+These professionals cater for our college's diverse range of cultures and ages.

 The ICMS Student Success Centre (SSC) provides free support services to help you excel in your studies, and offers:

-- Studiosity: 24 hour online academic support
+• Studiosity: 24/7 online academic support and Numeracy support

 ICMS offers additional tutoring and mentoring services delivered by fellow students.
 This is an optional service available to students seeking extra support in certain subjects.